UniExeterRSE/intro-version-control/setup.md

 You may wish to see if your preferred text editor / IDE has integrations with Git, or if there are plugins or other extensions that add capabilities for working with Git from within your text editor / IDE.

+### Installing VS Code

+Head to <a href="https://code.visualstudio.com/" target="_blank" rel="external noreferrer">https://code.visualstudio.com</a> to download and install VS Code for your operating system.
+Windows users can also install it from the Microsoft Store.